emoose/xvdtool/README.md

 To decrypt non-XVC packages you'll need the correct ODK, this key should be saved as odk_key.bin in the same folder as xvdtool.
 The devkit ODK is "widely known" and a MD5 hash is provided below, but as mentioned above the retail key is currently unknown.

-Decrypting XVC packages is a different matter, XVC packages use a **CIK (Content ??
-Key?)** located outside the package (as opposed to non-XVC packages having the CIK inside the package, albeit an encrypted version which is decrypted with the ODK).
+Decrypting XVC packages is a different matter, XVC packages use a **CIK (Content Integrity Key)** which appears to be stored somewhere outside the package, however where and how it's stored is currently unknown.
+If you have the correct deobfuscated CIK for a given package you should be able to save it as cik_key.bin to decrypt the package.

-Devkit/test-signed XVC packages use a static CIK which is also "widely known", with a MD5 hash provided below, this key should be saved as cik_key.bin.
-Retail packages have their CIK stored in an encrypted form inside license data retrieved from Xbox Live/the game disk.
-The key to decrypt this CIK is unknown (most likely stored in the PSP keyvault).
-If you have the correct decrypted CIK for a given package you should be able to just save it as cik_key.bin to decrypt the package.
+Devkit/test-signed XVC packages use a static CIK which is also "widely known" (MD5 hash provided below), this key should be saved as cik_key.bin.

 ### Required Files
-To make full use of this tool you will need the following files, which **are not included**.
-However the tool will work fine without them, but some functions might not work.
+To make full use of this tool you'll need the following files, which **are not included**.
+The tool will work fine without them, but some functions might not work.

-If you have an Xbox One development kit installed xvdtool will also try to extract the keys from there (if one of the keys is missing)
+If you have an Xbox One development kit installed xvdtool will also try to extract the keys from there.

 - cik_keys.bin (CIK keys for XVC crypto, first entry should be the key used by SDK tools/devkits), format: [16 byte encryption key GUID][32 byte CIK]
 ~~~